 What should I expect when…?

-In addition to reviewing how I value student feedback and previous course syllabi to gain an understanding of what it might be like in class with me, this page is designed to demystify course expectations, class participation, and office hours.
+In addition to reviewing how I incorporate student feedback to gain an understanding of what it might be like in class with me, this page is designed to demystify course expectations, class participation, and office hours.
 I will also provide some tips and tricks for succeeding in my class (and perhaps other university courses).
 If you have questions about advising and mentoring, click here.

 The syllabus will be one of the founding blocks to success.
 This is where you will find the course description, learning outcomes, and course requirements.
 Other items on the syllabus include (but are not limited to): the late assignment policy, attendance policy, and resources available to students on campus.